 New York driver examiners have a checklist developed by the DMV and will assign points after assessing your driving skills.
-Simple mistakes can earn you automatic fails on driving tests.
+Simple mistakes can earn you automatic fails on driving test in New York.
 It is, therefore, vital you exercise proper vehicle control and judgment to avoid making road test mistakes.
 You also have to understand what will make your examiner see a mistake as a fail.

 Here are some of the mistakes that can be deemed significant faults during your road test.